Arizona Debt Relief Options

 Best if you have high interest rates across multiple debts

 When you consolidate your debt, you use a credit card or loan to pay off multiple existing debts.
 Then you make a single payment to your new credit card company or lender.
-You can save money on interest by getting a lower interest rate on your new credit card or loan.
+You could save money on interest by getting a lower interest rate on your new credit card or loan, which can help you get out of debt faster.

 Get started by comparing 0% APR credit cards (for good to excellent credit) and debt consolidation loans.